8. Challenge: Extend the Smart Contract and Integrate with the UI

 - Run the application locally:

-- Create new tasks with priorities and verify they appear in the task list.
+npm run dev - Create new tasks with priorities and verify they appear in the task list.

 - Ensure all existing functionality (e.g., completing and deleting tasks) still works.